Virtual world framework: Constructive simulation & VWF

 Simulations do not take place "in" the Virtual World Framework.
 The VWF is a tool to help interface different entities. constructive simulations, in which simulated people operate simulated systems, are stimulated using human inputs.
 Ostensibly the VWF would provide the interface (via the web) for some or all of these humans who would be inputting data into the system, then would receive the simulation results from the program executing on the server machine/cloud/locally-determined-host, and would display the results in some fashion via web interface.

 Required tools to use the VWF

-Developers use the VWF to build simulations using Java script and functionality provided through the VWF.
+Developers use the VWF to build simulations using JavaScript and functionality provided through the VWF.
 The VWF generates the appropriate display and manipulation files at the time of compilation.
 As the VWF develops a construction environment will be developed in order to allow users to drag and drop content and manipulate it, greatly reducing production time/complexity.
 This environment is under construction, and is anticipated to be completed at the end of 2012.